fledge-iot/fledge/docs/rest_api_guide/02_RESTauthentication.rst

       - string
       - The name of a certificate in the certificate store.
 May only be used when a password is not given.
       -
-    * - permissions
-      - string
-      - The permissions that new user should be given
-      - admin
     * - realname
       - string
       - The real name of the user.
 This is used for display purposes only.
       - David Brent
+    * - role_id
+      - string
+      - The role that the new user should be given
+      - admin

 **Response Payload**